askb/releng-packer-action/docs/BASTION_CLOUD_INIT.md

 # Bastion Cloud-Init Configuration

-This document explains the cloud-init configuration used for VexxHost bastion hosts.
+This document explains the cloud-init configuration used for OpenStack bastion hosts.

 ## Overview